Charles M. R. Vethan

 He represents private companies in complex litigation, whether local merchants, franchise owners, and professional groups in Texas, Southern California, and federal courts throughout the United States.
 Charles was recently retained by Lloyds of London to represent the Treasury Manager of the Stanford Financial Group in a $2.5 billion dollar fiduciary duty claim brought by the United States Receiver, the first civil litigation claim brought by the United States against a senior officer of The Stanford Financial Group.

-Even in the midst of COVID Charles and his team was able to win the appointment of a managing receiver over a $100 million plastics manufacturing and retail company to control and contain allegations of improper distributions to the majority shareholders and interested board members.
-No matter what the circumstances, exceptional growing companies require exceptional representation.
+Even in the midst of COVID Charles and his team were able to win the appointment of a managing receiver over a $100 million plastics manufacturing and retail company to control and contain allegations of improper distributions to the majority shareholders and interested board members.
+No matter what the circumstances, exceptionally growing companies require exceptional representation.

 Emigrating from Sri Lanka to Canada, Charles earned a BS in Biological Sciences from the University of Alberta, Canada, and worked in private banking and investment banking prior to attending law school in Dallas, Texas.
 As a business trial attorney, he is called on regularly to represent clients in ‘bet the business’ cases involving partnership disputes, fiduciary duty litigation, contract litigation, and intellectual property matters.